 Another way to spread the word about your new posts is by sharing them on social media.
 Driving traffic to your website from social media can expose your content to a whole new set of audiences who might be interested in your services.

-If you run a local coaching business and you’re looking for clients for in-person sessions, there’s another way social media can help.
+If you run a local coaching business and want to attract coaching clients for in-person sessions, there’s another way social media can help.
 Get your business on Google Maps and ask your clients to leave positive reviews for you.
-This will increase your authority both in the eyes of your clients and Google.
+This will increase your authority both in the eyes of potential coaching clients and Google.

 6. Get your website in top technical shape